[Elementor Pro] Custom taxonomy archive page

 Displaying listings that belong to terms

-In order to display listings, you must use the "Listings query" widget.
-Add the widget and make sure you enable the "Use current query" setting.
+In order to display listings, you must use the "Archive posts" widget.
+Add the widget and make sure you enable the "Listing card" skin.

 Publishing your custom layout

 Once you're done customizing your layout, you need to publish it.
 Upon publishing your layout you'll be presented with a list of conditions that allow you to decide where the layout should be applied.

 If you wish to apply the layout to all taxonomies archives, select the option "All listings archives".